Hillel Kook: Controversy

-Kook and his followers were opposed by American Zionist and progressive Jewish organizations.
-In December 1943, the American Jewish Conference launched a public attack against the Bergsonites in an attempt to derail support for the resolution.
+In July of 1943, Kook and his followers began a campaign to lobby Congress for a resolution to create an independent agency to save European Jews.
+In this effort, they were opposed by American Zionist and progressive Jewish organizations.
+In December 1943, the American Jewish Conference launched a public attack against Bergson and his supporters in an attempt to derail support for the resolution.